virtual-labs/exp-mould-core-hardness-dei/experiment/aim.md

+### Aim

-### To determine mould hardness and core hardness of the given sample.
+To determine mould hardness and core hardness of the given sample.

 ### Learning Objectives: